ConocoPhillips sees global oil demand returning, executive says

 The company’s capital spending in 2021 will be “somewhat below” its original planned 2020 level of $6.6 billion, Macklon said.

 The hardest-hit area of the oil industry in 2020 has been U.S. shale, where producers cut production and sidelined equipment as oil prices crashed.
-While shale output was about 8.2 million bpd at the start of the year, that level will likely fall by 4 million bpd in 2022, Macklon said.
+While shale output was about 8.2 million bpd at the start of the year, at current prices the industry will likely struggle to produce 7 million bpd by 2022, Macklon said.

 ConocoPhillips left seven drilling rigs at work in shale fields, but cut all fracking crews earlier this year as oil prices CLc1LCOc1 crashed.
 It is returning two fracking crews to work, Macklon said.